thchan1992/java_assignment/README.md

-This is TH Chan's school work:
+This is the first program I have ever made for the school work, so this is so hard coded

 Assignment[2] (the codes)